Human Dermal Lymphatic Endothelial Cells (HDLEC)

 Lymphatic vessels transport excess fluids from tissues to the circulatory system and are a major component of the immune system.
 The transported fluid is nearly cell free.
 The vessels are highly permeable, because they lack a continuous basal membrane.
 Lymphatic endothelial cells are involved in pathological alterations of the lymphatic system.
 During tumor lymphangiogenesis, the lymphatic endothelial cells build new vessels that infiltrate tumors, attract tumor cells, and induce tumor cell metastasis.

-NEW: Our HDLEC are now also available from HLA-typed donors.
+- Our HDLEC are now also available from HLA-typed donors.

 - Cryopreserved: Cryogenic vial containing 500.000 viable cells.